bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Add function to load sprite flag data
+* Add last 4 color pallets
-* Add startup animation when you start the game
+* Fix color pallet swapping caused by the startup anim
 * Create and example golang server for using this framework for playing games online
 * Build out the readme so there is good documentation for the API
 * Add instructions for installing and playing the golf examples